What to improve online learning with student engagement?

 #1 – Classroom Quizzes

-In any lesson, it’s important to ask students questions to make sure they understand the lesson and also to keep them focused.
-This is also possible online, and technology can actually allow you to engage more students with very little effort.
+In any lesson, it’s important to ask students questions to ensure they understand the lesson and keep them focused.
+This is also possible online, and technology can allow you to engage more students with minimal effort.

 Keep students engaged by using interactive quizzes.
-There are tons of options, like AhaSlides, that will allow students to participate from wherever they are.
+Many options, like AhaSlides, will allow students to participate from wherever they are.